 Canine influenza (dog flu) is caused by the canine influenza virus (CIV).
 The canine influenza virus is a highly contagious disease that causes a respiratory infection in dogs.
-Although most dogs will only experience a mild course of the disease, some dogs may develop a more serious form of the infection like pneumonia.
+Although most dogs will only experience a mild course of the disease, some dogs may develop a more serious form of infection, such as pneumonia.

 The symptoms of canine influenza resemble those of kennel cough.
-Dogs infected with canine influenza develop coughing, and sometimes a runny nose or thick nasal discharge.
+Dogs infected with canine influenza develop coughing and sometimes a runny nose or thick nasal discharge.
 Other symptoms include fever, lethargy, eye discharge, and decreased appetite.
-If your dog shows any of these symptoms, contact your veterinarian and avoid taking him or her anywhere (other than the veterinarian’s office) until a full recovery has been made.
+If your dog shows any of these symptoms, contact your veterinarian, and avoid taking them anywhere (other than the veterinarian’s office) until they fully recover.

-There is no specific cure for canine influenza, but treatment of the disease is supportive care and alleviating the symptoms.
+There is no specific cure for canine influenza, but treatment for the disease consists of supportive care and alleviation of its symptoms.
 Treatment typically involves preventing/controlling secondary bacterial infections with antibiotics while the disease runs its course.
 Animals that are more severely affected by the disease may also require hospitalization and intravenous fluid therapy.

 Canine influenza is preventable by Vaccination.
-It is recommended that your dog is vaccinated once a year with the flu vaccine that protects against both the H3N8 and H3N2 strains of canine influenza.
+It is recommended that your dog be vaccinated once a year with the flu vaccine that protects against both the H3N8 and H3N2 strains of canine influenza.

 If you board your dog at a kennel or daycare facility, be sure to use reputable businesses that you trust.
-Make sure that the facility is well-managed and clean, and has a plan for isolating dogs with signs of respiratory illness.
+Confirm that the facility is well-managed and clean and has a plan for isolating dogs with signs of respiratory illness.